-- R807 Air storage pressure limit.
-Stored air pressure on the ROBOT must be no greater than 120 psi (~827 kPa).
-No stored air pressure intended for the ROBOT may be located off-board the ROBOT. - R808 Working air pressure limit.
-Working air pressure (air pressure used to actuate devices) on the ROBOT must be no greater than 60 psi (~413 kPa) and must be provided through a single primary adjustable, relieving, pressure regulator.
+- Air storage pressure limit.
+Stored air pressure on the ROBOT must be no greater than 120 psi (~827 kPa, 8.2 Bar).
+No stored air pressure intended for the ROBOT may be located off-board the ROBOT. - Working air pressure limit.
+Working air pressure (air pressure used to actuate devices) on the ROBOT must be no greater than 60 psi (~413 kPa, 4.1 Bar) and must be provided through a single primary adjustable, relieving, pressure regulator.
+Additional regulators may be located downstream of the single primary regulator.